WeTransfer/WeTransfer-iOS-CI/README.md

 # Why should I use it?
 What's in it for me?
 Well, quite a lot!
 With low effort to add it to your project.

-- Integrate [SwiftLint](https://github.com/realm/SwiftLint) to lint source code and tests.
+- Integrate [SwiftLint](https://github.com/realm/SwiftLint) to lint source code and tests
 - Integrate [Fastlane](https://github.com/fastlane/fastlane) to run tests for PRs
 - Integrate [Danger](http://danger.systems/) to automatically improve PR reviews